Alberta Highway 2: Overview

 Much of Highway 2 is a core route in the National Highway System of Canada: between Fort Macleod and Edmonton and between Donnelly and Grimshaw.
-The speed limit along most parts of the highway between Fort Macleod and Morinville is 110 kph, and in urban areas, such as through Claresholm, Nanton, Calgary and Edmonton, it ranges from 50 kph to 110 kph.
+The posted speed limit along the majority of the highway between Fort Macleod and Morinville is 110 km/h, with a brief section south of Leduc having a posted speed limit of 120 km/h..
+In urban areas, such as through Claresholm, Nanton, Calgary, and Edmonton, it ranges from 50 to 110 km/h.
 During the winter, accidents are common on the stretch of the highway between Calgary and Edmonton as the weather can change rapidly and drivers underestimate the conditions, overwhelming emergency services attempting to respond.
 As the main north–south access in Alberta, Highway 2 is the preferred path of the CANAMEX Corridor.
 Between Fort Macleod and Morinville, Highway 2 maintains no fewer than four lanes of traffic and is largely a freeway between Okotoks and Edmonton, with improvements underway to eliminate the at-grade crossings that remain.
+Alberta Transportation and Economic Corridors has invested more than $2 billion in the highway since construction of the divided expressway between Calgary and Edmonton began in the 1960s.